I’m sure many of you have heard this standard uttered lately by billionaire entrepreneur, Marcus Lemonis of NBC’s “The Profit”.

 People, as you (hopefully) know are always integral.
 Even if you’re a one-man or woman operation, the business can’t survive without bodies filling the seats and keeping the proverbial “wheels” turning.

-There’s much more to this part of the 3P’s idiom than just filling seats, taking orders, completing deliveries, completing sales, selling, yada-yada-yada.
+There’s much more to this part of the 3P’s idiom than just filling seats, taking orders, completing deliveries, managing the best tax software for small business, completing sales, selling, yada-yada-yada.
 Of course most of you understand what the people in your company do.

 According to Arman Sadeghi, the “right” people make you profitable, the wrong generally don’t.
 If you, as a manager don’t audit your people, and only bother with them when there’s a customer complaint or other problem, such as tardiness or absences, you’re missing the point.